-PWNA has been serving Indian Country for 30 years and evolved to a level of cultural competency and programming that allows us to impact hundreds of tribal communities year-round.
-Together with our tribal partners, we are improving quality of life for a quarter of a million Native Americans a year.

-OUR MOST CRITICAL ACCOMPLISHMENT:

-PWNA is empowering and developing community leaders who are in the best position to create long-term change and advocate for policy change for Indian country.
+Over 26 years, PWNA has evolved to a level of programming and cultural competency that allows us to work effectively year-round on 60 reservations.
+Together with our tribal partners, we are improving quality of life for one-quarter of a million Native Americans a year.
+OUR MOST CRITICAL ACCOMPLISHMENT: PWNA is empowering and developing community leaders who are in the best position to create long-term change and advocate for policy change for Indian country.
 PWNA cannot bring about the legal, government, healthcare, and tribal policy change required for our long-term vision, so we focus on the people who can - our reservation partners.
-Our effectiveness depends on their effectiveness and, on average, 90% of them report being better able to serve due to working with PWNA.
+Our effectiveness depends on their effectiveness and 89% of them report being better able to serve due to working with PWNA.
 That's a lot more local leaders who are better at creating change.
 This moves us toward our vision of strong, self-sufficient Native American communities.

-OTHER THINGS PWNA IS DOING RIGHT:

-- Involving the people we serve in the delivery of the service - Challenging dependency and poverty through involvement - Treating our community partners as customers, and listening to them to strengthen service and outcomes - Ensuring the right infrastructure and gift-in-kind network to support our work - · Looking to industry experts for input about moving toward our vision

-CREATING OPPORTUNITIES FOR NATIVE PEOPLES TO IMPROVE QUALITY OF LIFE: PWNA effectively supports tribal communities by:

-- Responding to the need for new services, such as launching a formal capacity building program for personal and professional development of Native partners and emerging leaders, launching a nutrition train-the-trainer service to support a return to healthy, Indigenous diets, and launching an emergency preparedness service to help tribes better prepare for disasters. - Providing a range of support for long-term solutions related to food sovereignty, nutrition-related health issues and youth development via community members and collaborators tackling pressing problems. - Providing diverse education services to support learning, motivation and retention of K-12 students and postsecondary students, including scholarships, school supplies and literacy, and incentives for afterschool and early childhood learning. - Providing reservation partners with materials they can use to enhance their programs.
-PWNA transports about 5 million pounds of goods annually for nutrition, health, education, holiday, animal welfare and emergency relief.
+OTHER THINGS NRC IS DOING RIGHT: Involving the people we serve in the delivery of the service.
+Challenging dependency and poverty through involvement.
+Treating our community partners as customers, and listening to our customers to strengthen service and outcomes. • Ensuring the right infrastructure and gift-in-kind network to support our work. • Looking to industry experts for input about moving toward our vision.
+CREATING OPPORTUNITIES FOR NATIVE PEOPLES TO IMPROVE QUALITY OF LIFE: PWNA effectively supports tribal communities by: • Responding to the need for new services.
+Recently, reservation partners reported the need for training and in three training classes provided by PWNA, more than 90% of attendees reported skills enhancement.
+In 2013 we piloted and in 2014 launched a formal capacity building program for personal and professional development of PWNA program partners. • Providing a range of support for long-term solutions related to food sovereignty, nutrition-related health issues and youth development via community members and collaborators tackling pressing problems.
+Providing diverse education services to support learning, motivation and retention of K-12 students and postsecondary students, including scholarships, emergency and retention grants, college readiness, school supplies and literacy, and incentives for after-school and early childhood learning. • Providing reservation partners with materials they can use to enhance their programs.
+PWNA transports 5+ million pounds of goods annually for nutrition, health, education, holiday, animal welfare and emergency relief.
 These supplies help our partners boost participation in diabetes screenings, nutrition education, parenting classes, community projects and other critical services.
 OUR NEXT STEP: In moving toward our vision, PWNA is continuing to empower reservation change agents and leaders by strengthening existing services, efficiencies and public education.
 Learn more about Partnership With Native Americans at www.nativepartnership.org.